 - Excess toilet paper

-Luckily, here at Kent Drainage, we can help with all of these problems!
+Luckily, here at KD Drainage, we can help with all of these problems!

 Here are some tips and steps to follow if you want to try and clear an external blocked drain: